Connect with others who understand.

 4. Different Medications Are Used To Treat Bipolar 1 and ADHD

-ADHD treatment aims to address symptoms like difficulty with concentration and memory.
-Treatment typically includes a combination of medications, behavior therapy, and other lifestyle adjustments.
-ADHD medications include:
+ADHD treatment manages symptoms like difficulty with concentration and memory.
+Treatment plans typically include a combination of medications and behavior therapy.

-Treatment options for bipolar 1 also include psychotherapy, such as cognitive behavioral therapy (CBT), symptom management, and medication.
-Through CBT — a form of talk therapy — a person can learn to change negative thoughts and behaviors and acquire practical skills to manage problems and improve their mood.
+Treatment options for bipolar include psychotherapy, like cognitive behavioral therapy (CBT), and medications.
+Through CBT — a form of talk therapy — a person works with a mental health professional to identify and shift negative thought patterns, improve coping strategies, and manage mood episodes.

 Some common medications for treating bipolar 1 include: